kristianmandrup/timespan/README.md

 ## Timespan for Mongoid

-Tested and works with Mongoid 2.4 and 3.0+
+Tested and works with Mongoid 2.4 and 3.0+ (also tested with Mongoid 4)

 Custom Timespan datatype: